Nic13Gamer/keyforge-examples/README.md

 # Keyforge examples

-Examples using Keyforge and the Node.js SDK.
+Examples using Keyforge, the Node.js SDK, and the public REST API.

 Documentation is available [here](https://docs.keyforge.dev).